Leveraging Electronic Ecosystems in Photonics

 PICs that can handle being soldered to circuit boards will allow the industry to build optical subassemblies that can be made more readily available in the open market and can go into trains, cars, or airplanes.

 Photonics must leverage existing electronics ecosystems and processes to scale up and have a greater global impact.
-Tim Koene, explains what this means:
+Our Chief Technology Officer, Tim Koene-Ong, explains what this means:

 Photonics technology needs to integrate more electronic functionalities into the same package.
 It needs to build photonic integration and packaging support that plays by the rules of existing electronic manufacturing ecosystems.
 It needs to be built on a semiconductor manufacturing process that can produce millions of chips in a month.